WELCOME TO GONFALON6

 Stay in the heart of Rome

-Gonfalone6 Palace is located in the center of Rome, at Via del Gonfalone 6.
+Palazzo Gonfalone6 is located in the center of Rome, at Via del Gonfalone 6.

 The term “gonfalone” means “flag” or “banner” and refers to the fact that in the 14th century, in its processions, the Confraternity of the Gonfalone used to raise the flag of the Pope (at that time in Avignon) to reaffirm its sovereignty over Rome.